Understanding "Except" vs "Besides" and Similar Expressions: A Guide for ESL Learners

 (John was the only one who didn't go.)

-3. Apart from:
+3. Apart from

 • Example: Everyone apart from John went to the meeting.

-4. Leaving out:
+4. Leaving out

 • Example: Leaving out John, everyone went to the meeting.

-(John wasn’t part of the group that went to the meeting.)
+(John wasn’t part of the group.)

 Which Expression is Most Common in Everyday Conversation?